winglang/wing/docs/06-contributors/999-rfcs/2819-stdlib.md

 > A specification for the Wing SDK utility libraries.

+This is a very initial non-exhaustive sketch of Wing's utility library.
+We plan to conduct a more thorough design of this library in the future, establish design tenets and determine the boundaries of the library.

 ## Design

 The Wing SDK includes a set of submodules which offer a set of useful functionality for building